Docking and castrating

 A Burdizzo is similar to an emasculator except it does not have

 a cutting mechanism.
-A knife must be used to cut off the tail
+A knife should be used to cut off the tail

 (inside the Burdizzo).
 A "baby" (9 in.) burdizzo should

-There is disagreement with regards to how long the
+There is some disagreement with regards to how long the

 docked tail should be.
 In the United Kingdom, it is a law that